 A new role, the Executive Director of Diversity & Inclusion/Special Advisor to the President's Cabinet, was created to lead campus diversity efforts.
 This position serves as a member of the President's Cabinet and chairs the President's Diversity Leadership Council, a group also established in late 2017.

 The Edgewood College 2017-2027 Pathways to Purpose (Strategic Plan) also serves as the College's diversity plan.
 Of the 33 priority actions included in this plan, one-third have an inclusion focus.
 Diversity is integrated throughout the entire plan and Strategic Priority #5 intentionally calls for us to build an inclusive College where individuals across the rich spectrum of diversity succeed and belong

 The President's Diversity Leadership Council reports to the President of the College and ensures that an inclusive and equity lens is brought to the actions of the College.
 Within the first academic year of the charter of this group, the Council revised the College's identity statement, ensuring students from all gender identities (and expressions) were welcomed at Edgewood College, approved a Land Recognition Statement, honoring the Ho-Chunk Nation and bringing awareness to the 16 Native American Mounds on campus, and led an engagement session with the Edgewood College Board of Trustees.

-In the Spring of 2018, the Diversity Practitioner Committee was created and is an extended group of practitioners who have direct responsibilities for and roles with students and faculty/staff from historically marginalized/underrepresented populations.
+The Diversity Practitioner Committee was created and is an extended group of practitioners who have direct responsibilities for and roles with students and faculty/staff from historically marginalized/underrepresented populations.
 This important group supports the implementation of the strategic plan.

-In the Summer of 2018, resources were allocated to fund a full-time Director of the Center for Multicultural Education, the central teaching & learning hub on multicultural issues for faculty.
+Resources were allocated to fund a full-time Director of the Center for Multicultural Education, the central teaching & learning hub on multicultural issues for faculty.